-It’s all practice!
+You need more practice.
 Try treadling without any fiber on the wheel to get it going consistently in one direction, then the other.
 Take note of where the drive wheel needs to be in relation to the treadles in order to make it rotate the direction you want.
 It’s also totally okay to use your hand to push the wheel in the correct direction.

 Check over your wheel to make sure all the bands and hooks are moving smoothly.

-Depending on your spinning wheel, adding a couple drops of spinning wheel oil to the moving parts will help lubricate and reduce friction.
+Depending on your spinning wheel, adding a couple drops of spinning-wheel oil to the moving parts will help lubricate and reduce friction.
 Treadling generally requires more force on bobbin-led wheels with Irish tension , such as several Louet spinning wheels.

 Change hooks or move the slide clip more often.
 When you’re just starting on a new bobbin, you’ll need to change hooks quite often since you’re close to the bobbin’s core.
-Generally, it’s a good idea to begin winding on at one end of the bobbin, then move up one hook at a time to the other end before coming back again.
+Generally it’s a good idea to begin winding on at one end of the bobbin, then move up one hook at a time to the other end before coming back again.

-Don’t panic!
 Stop spinning and take a good look at your bobbin.
 Massage it a little and maybe the yarn end will pop out.
-If you know which hook you were on, starting looking there.
-You can also try using a piece of clear tape, patting it up and down the bobbin to see if anything comes loose.
+If you know which hook you were on, start looking there.
+You can also try patting a piece of clear tape up and down the bobbin to see if anything comes loose.

 If you still can’t find the end, a last-resort option is to (carefully) cut a strand of your singles close to where you think you lost your end, then pull yarn off the bobbin until the end reveals itself.